+Prior to drilling, a private utility locating company will mark out utilities in the vicinity of proposed monitoring well locations.
+The new well borings will be drilled using a drilling rig and hollow stem augers.
 During drilling, soil and fill materials will be visually assessed, photographed, screened with a PID, and documented in a field log.
-At each soil boring location a series of soil/fill samples will be collected for chemical analysis.
+At the three inland well borings and at one well boring for each paired well location, a series of soil/fill samples will be collected for chemical analysis.
 Soil samples will be collected at 0 to 2 inches and 2 to 12 inches below grade.
-A sample of the underlying soil/fill will also be collected at the same locations.
-These samples will be analyzed for TCL VOCs, SVOCs, and pesticide/PCBs, TAL metals and cyanide.
-If a soil boring is installed in place of TP-12-2020, this location will also be analyzed for PFAS.
+An additional sample will be collected in the 1-foot interval beneath tar, if present.
+If tar is not present, a sample will be collected from elsewhere in the test pit/boring that exhibits signs of contamination (i.e. staining, elevated PID reading, etc.).
+All samples will be analyzed for SVOCs and TOC.
+Samples from a subset of locations (MW-10-2020 and MW-11S-2020) will be analyzed for the full suite of analyses including TCL VOCs, SVOCs, and pesticide/PCBs, TAL metals, cyanide, and PFAS.